box/box-ios-sdk/doc/AppUsers.md

 Developer's Edition (App Users)
 ==============

-Authetication + Single User Mode
+Authentication + Single User Mode
 --------------------
 When using the Developer's Edition (App Users), developers should conform to BOXAPIAccessTokenDelegate protocol in order to retrieve an account's access token.
 Additionally, BOXContentClient instances using the Developer's Edition (App Users)